ALERT: Registration is open.

 Our Vision

-Our nation will demonstrate commitment to quality early care and education through just compensation of a well prepared and supported early childhood and out-of-school time workforce by utilizing reliable data to inform equitable policy decisions and drive research.
+Our nation will demonstrate commitment to quality early care and education through just compensation of a well-prepared and supported early childhood and out-of-school time workforce by utilizing reliable data to inform policy decisions and drive research.

 Our Mission

-The National Workforce Registry Alliance advances a prepared, supported, equitably represented and recognized early childhood and out-of-school time workforce by establishing and supporting quality data and professional development system standards for registries.
+The National Workforce Registry Alliance advances a diverse, inclusively recognized, and equitably represented early childhood and out-of-school time workforce by strengthening data quality and establishing professional development system standards for registries.

 Kimberlee Belcher-Badal, Ph.D. , Executive Director